Find the Leak · Fix the Weakness · Rebuild the Revenue

 The Validation

-Every senior executive carries a private theory of what is broken.
-The Audit either confirms the theory with evidence — giving the executive ammunition to act — or contradicts it, redirecting attention productively.
+Every leader carries a private theory of what is broken.
+The Audit proves it with evidence — or shows, politely, that the theory is wrong.

 Role III